mitodl/open-edx-plugins/src/ol_social_auth/README.rst

 Version Compatibility
 ---------------------

-Compatible with the Nutmeg release of the Open edX and onwards.
-May work with prior releases as well.
+Compatible with all edx releases

 Installing The Plugin
 ---------------------